-The Task Assistant is the cornerstone of a claim profession-30 al's working environment.
+The Task Assistant is the cornerstone of a claim professioninvolvement of an individual or an organization can be mod- 35 al's working environment.
 It provides diary functions at a work step level that allow the management of complex claim events.
-It enables the consistent execution of claim best practices by assembling and re-assembling all of the tasks that 35 need to be performed for a claim based on detailed claim characteristics.
+It enables the consistent execution of claim best practices by assembling and re-assembling all of the tasks that need to be performed for a claim based on detailed claim characteristics.
 These characteristics come from regulatory compliance requirements, account servicing commitments, and best practices for handling all types of claims.
-The Task Assistant also provides mechanisms that automate a portion 40 of or all of the work in performing a task to assist the claim professional in completing his or her work.
+The Task Assistant also provides mechanisms that automate a portion of or all of the work in performing a task to assist the claim 45 professional in completing his or her work.
 Once a task is completed, the Task Assistant generates a historical record to document the claim handler's actions.